About the Park

 Park Hours :

-Access will be limited in Frontier Park from July 27-August 16 due to set up and take down of the Pierce County Fair.
-The Fair runs August 7-9, 2020.
+Access will be limited in Frontier Park from late July through mid-August due to the set-up and takedown of the Pierce County Fair.
+The Fair runs August 11-14, 2022.
 For more details about the fair visit www.piercecountyfair.com.

-- Rustic theme buildings and picnic shelters great for rentals
+- Rustic theme buildings and picnic shelters are great for rentals

 - Kite flying and turf playing areas

-- Equestrian facilities with new horse mounting ramp
+- Equestrian facilities with a new horse mounting ramp

 - Both paved areas and non-paved trails great for walking or riding